apita1423/disney-quiz-pp2/README.md

 - Wrong Answer

-When the user clicks on the wrong answer, the incorrect answer will highlight red and the correct will highlight green.
+When the user clicks on the wrong answer, the incorrect answer will highlight red and the correct answer will highlight green.

 ![Wrong Answer](/assets/images/readme-images/Wrong%20Answer.png)